yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 (without any interaction from my side) triggered a build in that branch.
 The build didn't fail, that's why Travis gave me a green sign.
 I looked at that sign and at the code.
-Since all problems in the code were corrected by the pull request author and Travis didn't complain&mdash;I gave a "go" to Rultor.
+Since all problems in the code were corrected by the pull request author and Travis didn't complain---I gave a "go" to Rultor.

 ## Scenario #2: Continuous Integration